 - $95 Online Application Fee

-Enroll in a 4-week session in June or July.
-If you choose a 1-course option, you’ll enroll in 1 SRISA studio arts course.
-If you choose a 2-course option, you’ll enroll in 1 SRISA studio arts course and 1 SRISA course.
+Enroll in a 4-week session in June or July, or combine both months and take 2-, 3- or 4-courses.
+Course availability may vary by sessions as you are unable to take two studio art courses in the same 4-week session.
 SRISA studio arts courses meet for 90 contact hours/3 credits, while SRISA elective and language courses meet for 45 contact hours/3 credits.

-If you choose the 1-course option, you may earn up to 3 credits (up to 90 contact hours) over the summer; if you choose the 2-course option, you may earn up to 6 credits (up to 135 contact hours); in the 3-course option, you may earn 9 credits (up to 225 contact hours) and in the 4-course option, you may earn 12 credits (up to 270 contact hours).
+If you choose the 1-course option, you may earn up to 3 credits (up to 90 contact hours); if you choose the 2-course option, you may earn up to 6 credits (up to 135 contact hours); in the 3-course option, you may earn 9 credits (up to 225 contact hours) and in the 4-course option, you may earn 12 credits (up to 270 contact hours).

 During the summer, classes meet daily, Monday-Thursday.
 Studio art courses generally meet twice a day, while non-studio art courses meet once daily.
 Class times alternate between morning and afternoon meetings; if your class meets in the mornings on Mondays and Wednesdays, it will meet in the afternoons Tuesdays and Thursdays.
 This schedule allows you to take advantage of open museum and exhibit hours.
 Active learning components required by your courses may be scheduled on Fridays.